Japanese scientific misconduct allegations: Shigeaki Kato

-2014-2015 anonymous accusations ("Anonymous A")
+2014–2015 anonymous accusations ("Anonymous A")

-From the end of 2014 to the beginning of 2015, an anonymous accuser (who called him/herself "Anonymous A") posted comments on an Internet bulletin board created by Shigeru Kondo.
+From the end of 2014 to the beginning of 2015, an anonymous accuser (who called themself "Anonymous A") posted comments on an Internet bulletin board created by Shigeru Kondo.
 This board had been created for the discussion of research ethics at the 2013 annual meeting of Molecular Biology Society of Japan.
 The Anonymous A's comments revealed that 84 medical papers published in international journals such as Nature from Japanese research institutions between 1996 and 2008 contained image data suspected of being fabricated.
 The accusation was immediately spread through Japanese web sites, and Japanese major newspapers and NHK began reporting from January 9, 2015.
 The MEXT, Hirofumi Shimomura, revealed at a post-cabinet press conference on January 13, 2015 that a written anonymous accusation was also sent to them on January 6.

 Osaka University, where the largest number of papers, at 28, were identified, conducted a preliminary investigation of all suspected papers, except for one paper authored of a full professor who was formerly accused and fired.
 The investigation denied suspicion in one paper, determined that seven papers were inadvertently misused, and terminated the investigation for the remaining 19 papers due to a lack of convincing data.
-University of Tokyo published a document stating its conclusion only that it had determined that there was no research misconduct.
+The University of Tokyo published a document stating its conclusion only that it had determined that there was no research misconduct.
 Kyushu University's internal investigation found no admission of wrongdoing.

 On May 19, 2015, a question regarding the anonymous accuser's findings was asked by Junya Ogawa, at the Japanese House of Representatives.
 In answering the question, MEXT Parliamentary Secretary Tomohiro Yamamoto stated that "64 papers, 17 institutions, 33 researchers" were reported not to be fraudulent and "23 papers, 10 institutions, 16 researchers" were still under investigation.
 In October 2016, Mitsuru Sakurai submitted a question to the Chair of the Japanese House of Councillors, pointing out that the investigation of the University of Tokyo into research misconduct was inadequate.
 He also uncovered information that the person in charge of the investigation at the University of Tokyo was a researcher who was close to the accused.

 One JBC paper published by Kanazawa University was retracted on September 4, 2015.
 As of August 2017, fourteen papers in the journals, such as Nature, have been corrected.

 The same anonymous accuser also appears to have made allegations about other research papers in Japan.
-As of November 5, 2022, a total of 114 papers have been pointed out, and the corresponding authors of the pointed out papers include three Japanese Nobel Laureates in Physiology or Medicine, one of whom was obliged to make an apologetic press conference.
-As of November 5, 2022, five papers from major journals that were not mentioned in the 2014-2015 accusations have been corrected after being pointed out.
+As of December 7, 2023, a total of 115 papers have been pointed out, and the corresponding authors of the pointed out papers include three Japanese Nobel Laureates in Physiology or Medicine, one of whom was obliged to make an apologetic press conference.
+As of December 7, 2023, five papers from major journals that were not mentioned in the 2014-2015 accusations have been corrected after being pointed out.